Activation of the Lymphatic and Glymphatic Systems

 Clearing the Body and the Brain

 Far infrared radiation (FIR) represents a specific band of electromagnetic waves with wavelengths between 4-1000 μm that induces thermal and non-thermal biological effects.
 Beyond simply triggering perspiration and elevating core temperature, FIR therapy plays a sophisticated role in activating and enhancing the body's two primary waste clearance systems: the lymphatic system and the glymphatic system.
-These interconnected networks are responsible for removing cellular debris, metabolic waste products, inflammatory compounds, and potential neurotoxins from peripheral tissues and the central nervous system (CNS).

 Lymphatic System